Freshwater-Marine Interaction Accounting

 3.2 Nutrient and Sediment Flow Accounts

-Nutrient and sediment flows through river systems to the coast represent critical material transfers that shape coastal ecosystem condition and productivity.
-These flows are recorded as physical flow accounts within the SEEA framework, tracking the movement of specific substances from economic sources through the environment to receiving coastal waters[10].
+Nutrient and sediment flows are recorded as physical flow accounts within the SEEA framework, tracking specific substances from economic sources through the environment to receiving coastal waters[9].

 Nutrient flow accounting

-Nutrient loading to coastal waters, particularly nitrogen (N) and phosphorus (P), is the primary driver of coastal eutrophication worldwide.
-Excess nutrients stimulate algal growth, which upon decomposition depletes dissolved oxygen, creating hypoxic or anoxic "dead zones" that degrade fisheries, tourism, and coastal ecosystem services[11].
-The SEEA framework for recording residual flows from the economy to the environment (TG-3.4 Flows: Economy to Environment) provides the accounting structure for these nutrient discharges.
+Nutrient loading to coastal waters—particularly nitrogen (N) and phosphorus (P)—is the primary driver of coastal eutrophication[10].
+The SEEA framework for recording residual flows (TG-3.4 Flows: Economy to Environment) provides the accounting structure for nutrient discharges.

-Nutrient flow accounts should track loads (mass per unit time) rather than concentrations alone, as the ecological impact on receiving waters depends on the total mass of nutrients delivered.
-The principal sources and their typical accounting treatment are:
+Nutrient flow accounts should track loads (mass per unit time) rather than concentrations alone, as the ecological impact on receiving waters depends on total mass delivered:

 | Source Category | Nutrient Species | Measurement Approach | Accounting Entry |